savarin/bridge/README.md

 WebAssembly is a way of taking code written in programming languages other than JavaScript and running that code in the browser.
-Running the code in the browser effectively means the compiled .wasm binary is agnostic to the choice of processor and OS.
-Lin Clark has an excellent series on WebAssembly [here](https://hacks.mozilla.org/2017/02/a-cartoon-intro-to-webassembly/);
+Running the code in the browser effectively means the compiled `.wasm` binary is agnostic to the choice of processor and OS.
+Lin Clark has an excellent intro series on WebAssembly [here](https://hacks.mozilla.org/2017/02/a-cartoon-intro-to-webassembly/).
-minimal  examples to compile and run WebAssembly can be found [here](https://github.com/savarin/minimal).

 The WebAssembly project has expanded beyond the browser, with [wasmtime](https://wasmtime.dev) as the independent runtime and [WASI](https://wasi.dev) as the unified systems interface.
-This could also make the .wasm format the new standard in portable binaries for cross-language bridges.
+This could also make the `.wasm` format the new standard in portable binaries for cross-language bridges.

 The example in this repo calculates the 10,000th prime number in pure Python and in Python with Rust via WebAssembly, with local benchmarks as follows:

 ![benchmark](/benchmark.png)

+Minimal examples to compile and run WebAssembly can be found [here](https://github.com/savarin/minimal).